 Letitia and David Carson

 Letitia gave birth to their daughter, Martha Jane, while on the trail near the North Fork of the Platte River in what would become Nebraska.
-Later, the couple would have a second child; their son named Adam was born in Oregon in 1849.
-Adam’s name is inconsistent as it appears as “Andrew J” in some records but at some point, he seems to have gone by “Jack” in his adult life.
+Later, the couple would have a second child; their son, named Adam, was born in Oregon in 1849.
+Adam’s name is inconsistent, as it appears as “Andrew J” in some records, but at some point, he seems to have gone by “Jack” in his adult life.

 David and Letitia Carson’s 1845 Route on the Oregon Trail

-Polk County recording of David Carson's Soap Creek Valley land claim in 1847
+David Carson's Soap Creek Valley land claim

 Letitia Carson Pioneer Apple Tree

 David, Letitia, and Martha arrived in the Soap Creek Valley in 1845, making Letitia and Martha two of the first Black women to settle anywhere in Oregon.
-In December of 1845, David journeyed south to the mid-Willamette Valley where he claimed 640 acres of land –the amount entitled to married couples.
+In December 1845, David journeyed south to the mid-Willamette Valley, where he claimed 640 acres of land— the amount entitled to married couples.
 They likely built their homestead in the following spring of 1846.
-There they planted crops such as potatoes and established an orchard.
-Additionally, they raised
+There, they planted crops such as potatoes and established an orchard.
+Additionally, they raised livestock, including cattle and hogs.
+Letitia was the primary cattle-raiser.
+The Applegate Trail ran alongside their homestead, and Letitia and David likely sold produce, dairy products, and meat to commuters on the road.

 After the passage of the Donation Land Claim Act, David had to refile his Soap Creek Valley claim.
-In the process, his claim was halved to 340 acres, indicating that county officials did not recognize David and Letitia’s union as legitimate either because interracial marriages weren’t lawful or because it was believed Letitia was enslaved.
+In the process, his claim was halved to 340 acres, indicating that county officials did not recognize David and Letitia’s union as legitimate, either because interracial marriages weren’t lawful or because it was believed Letitia was enslaved.

 1900s photograph of Andrew C. "Jack" Carson driving a team of horses and a wagon with a load of lumber down Cow Creek from Glendale.
 Jack Carson was the son of Letitia Carson.

-Historic Photograph, Martha Lavadour
+Historic Photograph of Martha Lavadour

 Photograph of Martha Lavadour, Letitia and David Carson's daughter.